-For more information or to register, go to www.pointwise.com/webinars.
+For more information or to register, go to info.pointwise.com/webinar-surfboard-optimization-crunch-cfd.

 In the extreme sport of Big Wave Surfing, surfers ride specially-designed surfboards known as “Rhino Chasers”.
 Designed for speed and stability, Rhino Chasers allow the surfer to drop down the face of the tube and generate enough speed to stay ahead of the crest.
 These waves can reach upwards of 80-100 feet, and the surfers riding them can reach speeds of 50 mph.
 To these elite surfers, speed and stability are crucial, allowing them to catch that monster wave, ride it, and ultimately survive it.

 Big wave surfboard designs tend to concentrate on hydrodynamics, focusing primarily where the board comes in contact with the water.
 In contrast, the aerodynamics of the board above the water line are often disregarded.
 By optimizing the aerodynamic performance of a surfboard, higher speeds and improved stability can be realized.